A Methodological Analysis of Empirical Studies in Quantum Software Testing: Threats to Validity

 \Subtitle{External validity} We acknowledge that some findings can only represent the current state of QST studies, given the evolving practices in the QSE community and the advancement of quantum computing technology.
 For example, if quantum computers have more usable qubits and stronger fault-tolerant capabilities, more QST experiments would be conducted on physical hardware.
 Even so, these findings remain valuable, supporting the reasonability of near-term work and offering motivations for longer-term research.

-\Subtitle{Construct validity} The extraction of data items could threaten the construct validity.
+\Subtitle{Construct validity} One potential threat to construct validity lies in the choice of keywords used for the literature search.
+In particular, the heavy reliance on a single keyword ``test*'' to identify SE activity within our scope may narrow the search query.
+However, this threat could be mitigated by the subsequent snowballing search.
+Compared with keyword search, only a limited number of additional papers were identified during snowballing search (\PaperNumSnowballingTotal versus~\PaperNumKeywordTotal), suggesting that the query of keyword search was relatively comprehensive.
+The extraction of data items could threaten the construct validity as well.
 We cannot ensure that the coded data (e.g., consolidation and categorization) is semantically identical to the original data reported in the primary studies, due to inconsistencies in similar terminology and variation in writing style.
-Indeed, our paper aims to provide a unified and standardized overview of the primary studies through well-defined categories.
+Also, incomplete and ambiguous reports in primary studies impact the quality of evidence synthesis in our paper.
+To mitigate above two threats and enhance transparency, we provide a unified and standardized overview of the primary studies through well-defined categories.

 \Subtitle{Conclusion validity} The conclusion validity may be threatened by reliance on the valid metadata from a moderate but not very extensive pool of primary studies (i.e.,~\NumberOfPrimaryStudies).
 We confirm that the QST empirical studies are still in their infancy, but the notable increase in related studies over the years underscores the need to conduct this paper in the current context.
 Moreover, the inclusion of preprint papers (up to 23.7\% of the primary studies) via snowballing could bring another threat.
 Some of them do not undergo peer review and the available versions may iterate over time, thereby affecting the reliability of the synthesized evidence and consequently threatening the validity of the conclusions.
 To mitigate this threat, the qualitative analysis (e.g., the categorization into our defined labels) throughout this paper was carefully conducted by the authors after evaluating the reasonability of statements in the primary studies with the preprint papers included.
 In the content of each RQ, we strive to opt only representative, undisputed, and dependable metadata as examples for further analysis.